aoijs/website/src/content/docs/functions/misc/timeZone.md

 ## Example(s)

-You can change the timezone using `$timezone` like the followning:
+You can change the timezone using `$timezone` like the following:

 ```javascript
 client.command({